Arnica CO2-to – Organic

-About the Oil: This Arnica CO2 oil for use in topical formulations is great for sore muscles, joints, and inflamed skin.
+About the Oil: Arnica CO2 ‘Total’ Extract can be used in topical formulations and is great for sore muscles, joints, and inflamed skin.

 |Drops per ml|